 Although making your site Responsive is a Technical routine, you can choose Responsive Templates from the crowd, and build your site with no coding or technical skills at all.

-To download a free Responsive Theme for the WordPress, you can head over to WordPress Themes Directory on its official website.
+To download a free Responsive Theme for WordPress, you can head over to WordPress Themes Directory on its official website.
 Instead, if you prefer having Paid Themes for your site, you can find one on the Themeforest site for Themes, Scripts, and Paid Web Design Templates.

 Not only a Responsive Web Design provides benefits but also helps improve your site Bounce Rate.
-It helps you improve your Search Engine Optimization, where Bounce Rate is referred to the percentage of how often and fast users leave your site after browsing a single page.
+It helps you improve your Search Engine Optimization, where Bounce Rate is referred to as the percentage of how often and fast users leave your site after browsing a single page.

 In this article, we discussed the top 7 guidelines for Responsive Web Design.
 These tips help developers charge their development routine of various applications such as Websites.